ryanrodemoyer/ManagerREADME/README.md

 I am a trusting person by default.
 I extend that trust, at the beginning, liberally.
 With that said, I retain the right to pull back my trust if professional and/or performance issues arise.
 My expectations are well documented (in this very document!) so if I do have a concern I can almost certainly reference my listed expectations as for why there is an issue we need to address.

 ## KPI's
 Many years ago I had a boss who used the phrase "you can't manage what you can't measure".
-And while I didn't quite care for the fellow, I do think he was on to something and now I have a corollary: "your data tells a story".
-I have developed a fondness for data and using the data to generate insights in to our engineering practices and organization.
+And while I didn't quite care for the fellow, I do think he was on to something.
+During my time as a manager I have developed a corollary: "your data tells the story".
+I've cultivated a fondness for data and using it to generate (hopefully actionable!) insights into our engineering practices and organization.

-KPI's is an acronym for Key Performance Indicators.
+KPI is an acronym for Key Performance Indicator.
 Data points that we can anchor against to show us how we are performing as team members and as an software engineering organization.
 I'm extra passionate for these four KPI's because they speak volumes about how well a manager can onboard a new employee, get them acclimated to the organization and productive within the company.
 - number of days to complete first pull request.
 - number of pull requests complete within first thirty days.
 - number of pull requests complete within first six months.